vikasnataraja/Cloud-Retrieval-CNN/README.md

 * Output layer - Output(2) is not being computed here

 * The `1/2` notation means the feature map is reduced by half.
 But there is no indication as to how this is done.
+Assuming some pooling here.